openstack/oslo.policy/doc/source/cli/oslopolicy-sample-generator.rst

 The ``oslopolicy-sample-generator`` command can be used to generate a sample policy file based on the default policies in a given namespace.
-This tool requires a namespace to query for policies and supports output in JSON or YAML.
+This tool requires a namespace to query for policies.

 Options
 -------